SheepBottoms/sheepbottoms.github.io/_posts/2016-12-16-Day-one-horrors-of-flying.markdown

 bg: "20161216/header.jpg"
 ---
 Today was very exciting.
 We literally spent all day Friday flying on airplane for 9 hours.
 Enjoy the pictures.

 Jimmy and me before we left Seattle.
 Here we come, brave new world!

 [![picture]({{ site.images }}/20161216/pic1.jpg)]({{ site.images }}/20161216/pic1.jpg)

-The flight was boring, and since we booked through a third party booking site or seat reservations were changed when we showed up, meaning that we need did not sit together.
-I did get to sit by what seemed like a lovely teenage girl and her mom, but when I take my anti anxiety medication I often don’t remember chunks of time.
+The flight was boring, and since we booked through a third party booking site our seat reservations were changed when we arrived at the airport, meaning that we did not sit together.
+No worries, there's nothing they can do.
+I did get to sit by what seemed like a lovely teenage girl and her mom, but when I take my anti-anxiety medication I often don’t remember chunks of time and can be a little . . . unhibited.
 Hopefully I was generally appropriate.

 Jimmy and I after landing in Heathrow airport.
 Why is it not nap time?

 [![picture]({{ site.images }}/20161216/header.jpg)]({{ site.images }}/20161216/header.jpg)